JosephLovato/s22-final-project-atlas/README.md

 # README

-Impementation for Dual Arm Task-Motion Planning of Baxter the Robot.
+Implementation for Dual Arm Task-Motion Planning of Baxter the Robot.

 ## Directory Structure
 ./Final-Files: files used in final draft of single jar-opening problem